kundudeb/kundudeb.github.io/index.md

 I co-organized the [37th Automorphic Forms Workshop](http://automorphicformsworkshop.org/index.html) held at the University of North Texas, Denton (Apr 30 - May 4, 2025).
 This was funded by the NSF grant DMS-2442586.

 I am co-leading a project group with Katharina Mueller at [Women in Numbers 7](https://sites.google.com/view/win7-2026/home) in June 2026.

+Along with Amir Akbary and Payman Eskandari, I am organizing the [GANITA II Conference](http://www.fields.utoronto.ca/activities/26-27/GANITA-II) at the Fields Institute in June 2027.

 ## Expository Talks, Articles, and Course Notes